mubrik/trivia_flask/backend/README.md

 ```

 `Categories object'`
-- Instance showing the key value pair of a `Question`
+- Instance showing the key value pair of a `Categories`
 ```json
 {
   "1": "Science",